neherlab/SARS-CoV-2_variant-reports/reports/variant_report_latest_draft.md

 Importantly, BQ.1 has already picked up S:R346T in a lineage called BQ.1.1, which plausibly increases the growth advantage further.
 26 out of 29 sequences of BQ.1.1 have been uploaded in the past 7 days.

-It is possible that BQ.1 or BQ.1.1 may outcompete BA.2.75.2 and make a variant wave start even earlier.
+It is possible that BQ.1 or BQ.1.1 may outcompete BA.2.75.2, which could result in co-circulation of multiple lineages during a wave or double peak waves as seen with BA.1 or BA.2.

-## S:N460K is a new mutation of concern
+## S:N460K emerged in multiple new lineages

 A mutation that both BA.2.75 and BQ.1 have in common is S:N460K.
 This mutation is also present in two 2nd generation BA.2 variants: BA.2.3.20 and BS.1 (=BA.2.3.2.1).